CRITICAL INTRODUCTION

 (“Tempting Providence”, Petals Fall, 2022)

-We observe the quiet power of the poem in its simplicity, reminding us that care—especially intergenerational—is among the most deeply enduring of human acts.
+The poem in its simplicity, reminds us that care—especially intergenerational—is among the most deeply enduring of human acts.

-My mother lights three candles on the alter.
+My mother lights three candles on the altar.
 One

-The transmission of memory across generations is rendered with gentle grace.
-Light—embodied by candles—serves as a natural metaphor for knowledge, love, and familial continuity.
-In a similar vein, “A Drawerful of Saints” (p.
+The transmission of memory, religious belief and superstition across generations is rendered with gentle grace.
+Light—embodied by candles—serves as a natural metaphor for faith, love, and familial continuity.
+In a similar vein, “A drawer full of saints” (p.
 10) stands out for its emotional complexity.
 The final lines are particularly haunting:

-but (as the saints know) a sightless simple
+but (as the saints know) a sightless, simple woman

 has no right to dream and no stories to tell

-The bracketed phrase bears a quiet devastation, hinting at how religious devotion and the internalised social codes silenced the blind aunt’s desires of loving someone more than life itself.
-The saints she keeps close are both her confidants and her captors—symbols of Christianity and quiet resignation.
+The bracketed phrase is quietly devastating, hinting at how religious devotion and internalised social codes silenced the blind aunt’s desires of loving someone more than life itself.
+The saints she keeps close are both her confidants and her captors—symbols of Christianity and silent resignation.

-The poem “You Will Take the Flowers” reveals, beneath its gentle surface, a feminine insistence, turning back to patriarchal narratives in the Hindu tradition.
-Whether intentional or intuitive, this voice becomes a quiet assertion of how women long to express their presence—often through small gestures, offerings, or acts of care.
-The poem ends with a question to Hindu God Shiva, God of destruction and transformation, from the narrator, a peahen:
+The poem “You will take the flowers…” reveals, beneath its mild surface, a strong feminine voice—subverting another patriarchal narrative in the Hindu tradition.
+Whether intentional or intuitive, this voice becomes an assertion of how women express their presence—often through small gestures, offerings, or acts of care—while realising the terrible truth of their positions in a patriarchal society.
+The poem ends with a question to Shiva, the Hindu god of destruction and transformation, from the narrator, a peahen:

 You will take the flowers from my beak and turn me back into